 The Instructional Technology Group works closely with the Teaching and Learning Center to help faculty Flip a class or two, or Flip the entire course.
 The Instructional Technology Group can assist faculty in selecting an appropriate technology, provide training on the development of course content utilizing instructional technology, provide training and support to faculty inputting content into a supporting Sakai course site, and providing support to faculty and students as they use instructional technology.
 The Teaching and Learning Center can assist faculty in identifying content to shift outside of the classroom, as well as utilizing the time now available in the classroom for active, student-centered instruction.
 If you would like to discuss your needs on Flipped Classrooms, please contact your Instructional Technologist for more information or to get started.

-Would you like to modernize your Sakai presence and take advantage of the Learning Management System’s newest features to maximize student success?
-Consider a Sakai consultation!
+Would you like to modernize your Canvas presence and take advantage of the Learning Management System’s newest features to maximize student success?
+Consider a Canvas consultation!
 An instructional technologist will work with you as you design your new course site, discuss technology integration, and team up with the Teaching and Learning Center as needed to fine-tune your in-class activities.
 If you aren’t ready to commit to the Flip, but want a better online presence for your students outside of class, this consultation is for you.

 Learning Object Development

 “Learning Object” is a blanket term for multimedia (video, photos, or audio) that has been specifically designed to meet 1 learning objective, and includes an accompanying instructional activity either built-in to the technology or as an additional activity to be completed after interacting with the media.
 Successful learning object development includes sound instructional design, considerations for student cognitive-load and learning theory, and measurable assessment with feedback of some kind provided immediately (automated by the technology) or during the next interaction with their instructor.